 GeneCards Summary for TSPO Gene

 TSPO (Translocator Protein) is a Protein Coding gene.
-Diseases associated with TSPO include prune belly syndrome and first-degree atrioventricular block.
+Diseases associated with TSPO include prune belly syndrome and focal epilepsy.
 Among its related pathways are PPAR signaling pathway and Regulation of cholesterol biosynthesis by SREBP (SREBF).
 GO annotations related to this gene include cholesterol binding and androgen binding.
 An important paralog of this gene is TSPO2.

 UniProtKB/Swiss-Prot for TSPO Gene